spectrocloud/librarium/content/docs/06-integrations/00-portworx_operator.md

 ## Azure and AKS

-For deploying Portworx with Operator on Azure environments, it's recommended to generate a `StorageCluster` spec for your Azure environment at [PX-Central](https://central.portworx.com/specGen/wizard) and paste the resulting spec in the `charts.portworx-generic.storageCluster.spec` section of the pack.
+For deploying Portworx with Operator on Azure environments, generating a `StorageCluster` spec for your Azure environment at [PX-Central](https://central.portworx.com/specGen/wizard) and paste the resulting spec in the `charts.portworx-generic.storageCluster.spec` section of the pack.
 An example looks like this:

 <br/>

 ```yaml